 One could imagine a brain that thought about these characteristics like Network 1 here:

 One could imagine this model telling you everything you need to know.
 If an object is larger, it’s more likely to be round and in cis-Neptunian space.
 If an object has failed to clear its orbit of debris, it’s more likely to have a skewed orbit relative to the plane of the ecliptic.
-We could give each of these relationships Bayesian weights and say things like large objects have a 32% chance of being in cis-Neptunian space and small objects an 86% chance.
+We could give each of these connections a weight and say things like large objects have a 32% chance of being in cis-Neptunian space and small objects an 86% chance.
 Or whatever.

 But Network 1 has some big problems.
 For one thing, if you inscribe it in blood, you might accidentally summon the Devil.
 But for another, it’s computationally very complicated.
 Each attribute affects each other attribute which affects it in turn and so on in an infinite cycle, so that its behavior tends to be chaotic and unpredictable.